 Storytelling is powerful.
 And effective.
 Our 4-6 minute videos are dynamic, high-quality and personal stories that deliver life-changing messages to students.
 Research has shown that youth behavior change can be dramatically influenced by the right messaging.
+Our Playlists contain 5-7 of our popular Storytellers, paired with discussion questions and activities for kids in grades 6-12.

 This is where the ‘good stuff’ happens.
 After watching a video we make it easy for you to facilitate a thoughtful conversation with our discussion guides.
 We give you what you need to ask meaningful questions and draw all students or children into a dialogue about the story they just watched.
 You can also make up your own questions, of course.